LucasDelfino92/morrowindsharp/mw#.md

 > A vanilla-faithful but low-resolution signpost replacer is [**Near Vanilla Road Sign Replacer**](https://www.nexusmods.com/morrowind/mods/44957), also compatible with this guide.

 [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886)
-Makes windows glow in the dark.
+Makes vanilla windows glow in the dark.
 - Check the following options in the FOMOD installer:
   - [X] Interior Sunrays
   - [X] Nord Glass Windows